google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 ### Replace complex icons with SVG

-For more complex icon requirements, SVG icons are generally lightweight, easy to use and can be styled with CSS.
+For more complex icon requirements, SVG icons are generally lightweight, easy to use, and can be styled with CSS.
 SVG have a number of advantages over raster images:

 * They're vector graphics that can be infinitely scaled.
-* CSS effects such as color, shadowing, transparency and animations are straightforward.
+* CSS effects such as color, shadowing, transparency, and animations are straightforward.
 * SVG images can be inlined right in the document.
 * They are semantic.
-* Provide better accessibility with the appropriate attributes.
+* They provide better accessibility with the appropriate attributes.